 1 teaspoon cinnamon

 1/2 tsp vanilla bean powder

-in a bowl mix all of the dry ingredients; flour, oats, baking soda, baking powder, vanilla powder and cinnamon.
+STEP THREE: in one bowl mix all of the dry ingredients (flour, cinnamon, salt, baking soda, and vanilla powder)

 cool and serve.